rich-iannone/great-docs/README.md

 ## What Gets Installed

-When you run `great-theme init`, the following files are added to your documentation directory:
+When you run `great-docs init`, the following files are added to your documentation directory:

 ```
 your-project/
 ├── docs/                # Or your chosen docs directory
 │   ├── _quarto.yml      # Updated with theme configuration
 │   ├── index.qmd        # Auto-created from README.md
-│   ├── great-theme.css  # Main theme stylesheet
+│   ├── great-docs.css  # Main theme stylesheet
 │   └── scripts/
 │       └── post-render.py   # HTML post-processing script
 ```

-If you have an existing `_quarto.yml` or documentation directory, great-theme will detect and use it.
+If you have an existing `_quarto.yml` or documentation directory, great-docs will detect and use it.

 ### Auto-Generated Configuration